zladovan/monorepo/README.md

-# Monorepo with gradle and circleci
+# Monorepo with gradle and circleci or bitbucket pipelines

-This is an example of how to manage monorepo with [gradle](https://gradle.org/) as build tool and [circleci](https://circleci.com/) as CI tool.
+This is an example of how to manage monorepo with [gradle](https://gradle.org/) as build tool and [circleci](https://circleci.com/) or [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) as CI tool.

 ## Motivation